Picasso Trigger

 Picasso Trigger (released in the Philippines as Secret Agent 7) is a 1988 action film starring Steve Bond, Dona Speir, Hope Marie Carlton, Roberta Vasquez, Cynthia Brimhall, and Harold Diamond.
-It was written and directed by Andy Sidaris and it's the third installment in the Triple B series.
+It was written and directed by Andy Sidaris and it's the third installment in the Triple B film series.

 Plot

+Hawaiian agents Donna and Taryn join a global-team leader out to stop a criminal mastermind.